 A writer once described the goal of fathering as this: to ignite a spark in the life of your children that lights up the rest of their lives.
-In honor of Father’s Day, here are four dads who did just that.
-Each gave their child a character quality that lit up their lives.
+Here are four dads who did just that.
+Each gave his child a character quality that lit up his or her life.

 Luther was a jaunty, confident man, small in stature but large in love.
-He lived in the South Bronx of New York, and worked first as a gardener on estates in Connecticut.
-Later, he went to work at Ginsburg’s, a manufacturer of women’s suits and coats.
+He lived in the South Bronx of New York and worked first as a gardener on estates in Connecticut.
+Later, he went to work at Ginsburg’s, a company that manufactured women’s suits and coats.
 He started out working in the stockroom and moved up to become a shipping clerk.
 He worked hard to raise his daughter, Marilyn, to protect her from the streets, and to make sure she “ran with the good girls.”
-To his son he gave a legacy of good character and hard work.
-Luther’s son, General Colin Powell, says this: “I wouldn’t be where I am today without my father.”
+To his son, he gave a legacy of good character and hard work.
+Luther’s son, the late General Colin Powell, said this: “I wouldn’t be where I am today without my father.”

 Alfred Roberts was a small-town shopkeeper.
-He managed the grocery store in a place called Grantham.
-For his daughter Margaret, he was a fount of wisdom and knowledge, even though he had little formal education.
+He managed the grocery store in a town called Grantham.
+For his daughter Margaret, he was a font of wisdom and knowledge, even though he had little formal education.
 She remembers fondly a time when she wanted to go out and hang around with friends rather than do her school work.
 “He said, ‘Never do things just because other people do them.'”
-It was a simple expression, but something she carries with her to this day.
-She also recalls his commitment to serving others.
-“Service was engraved in his heart,” Margaret says.
+It was a simple expression, but something she carried with her to adulthood.
+She also recalled his commitment to serving others.
+“Service was engraved in his heart,” Margaret said.
 It was that commitment to service that helped Margaret pick her career.
 Today we know little Margaret Roberts as former British Prime Minister Margaret Thatcher.

 George was a lawyer who lived with his family on a gently sloping plain next to the San Gabriel Mountains in California.
 Handsome and slim, he wore a floppy mustache.
 He was elected district attorney of Los Angeles County, but you will remember him more because of his son.
-His children–George, Jr. and Nita–adored him.
+His children, George Jr. and Nita, adored him.
 He took them fishing and sailing, taught them how to ride a horse and shoot a rifle.
-“We spent hours in his lap,” recalled George, Jr., “listening as he read aloud.”
-The reading was particularly important because George Jr. was dyslexic and had trouble reading.
-But his father worked hard with him on his reading, and helped to wipe away the tears that came from the cruel laughter that accompanied his mistakes in school.
-George, Jr. said his father taught him everything he knew, but especially the value of courage.
-A high compliment when you consider it came from General George S. Patton.
+“We spent hours in his lap,” recalled George Jr., “listening as he read aloud.”
+This was particularly important because George Jr. was dyslexic and had trouble reading.
+But his father worked hard with him on it and helped wipe away the tears that came from the cruel laughter that accompanied his mistakes in school.
+George Jr. said his father taught him everything he knew, but especially the value of courage.
+And that’s a high compliment when you consider that it came from General George S. Patton.

-Each of these four individuals observed in their father a quality that became the key to their own success.
-For Colin Powell it was hard work.
+Each of these four individuals observed in their fathers a quality that became the key to their own success.
+For Colin Powell, it was hard work.
 For Margaret Thatcher, a commitment to service.
 For George Patton, courage, and for Billy Graham, faith.
 We like to think that these great qualities somehow just appeared in these successful people.
 But they didn’t.
-Each quality was a gift from their father.
+Each quality was a gift from a dad.